kyleratti/a-centralized-mirror/README.md

 active subreddits:
 ```

+## Implementation

-If you are integrating **a-centralized-mirror** into your mirror service, it's recommended that you add error handling for times that the service may be unavailable.
-This may include **queuing and retrying requests** at an occasionally until they succeed or **bypassing the service and manually posting the mirror link** using your own bot.
-This service is run as a hobby and does not come with any SLA, though we aim to provide a high level of service.
+If you are integrating **a-centralized-mirror** into your mirror service, it's highly recommended that you add error handling for cases where the service may be unavailable or have an error in processing your request.
+Consider **queuing and retrying requests** occasionally until they succeed or **bypassing the service entirely and manually posting the mirror link** using your own bot.

+This service is provided as a fun hobby and does not come with any SLA.

 # And a standing ovation to...